charmbracelet/freeze/README.md

 ### Margin

 Add margin to the terminal window.

-Given 1 value, margin applies to all sides.
-Given 2 values, the first value applies to vertical margin and the second to horizontal margin.
-Given 4 values, the margin applies to the top, right, bottom, left sides respectively.
+You can provide 1, 2, or 4 values.

 ```bash
 freeze main.go --margin 20          # all sides